tmarra122333/Blackjack-21_transfer/README.md

 * By selecting "Stand" Player will stay on the number they have been dealt. ie;
 (In the above scenario 5 of clubs and 4 of spades, if the Player selects hit and is dealt a King, their hand would be 19.
 This is a good hand and the player would then want to select "Stand".)

+# Strategy
+* Ace can be used as a 1 or an 11, as stated earlier.
+If Player is dealt a hand such as an Ace of spade and 4 of hearts, this is a SOFT 15.
+It is considered soft because Player hand could be a 5 or a 15.
+While 15 is not considered a good hand, player could "Hit" in hopes of next card being a 6, for a total of 21!

+ In the above example;

+ If the player did not recieve a 6 and instead received a 7, they would normally "Bust" as their hand would equal 22.
+Since they have an Ace, the Ace would represent 1, instead of 11, and their hand would be at 12.